TheOnlyKirb/theonlykirb.github.io/source/code/topics/discordjs/advancedbot/index.md

 **Furthermore** if you haven't setup your development environment, or don't have a bot application on Discord - please refer to the [Basic Bot Tutorial](/code/topics/discordjs/basicbot).
 As it goes through how to get setup.
 ___
 ## Creating a Configuration File & Basic File Tree
-One of the first things you should do before setting up a bot, is create a configuration file to include things such as your bots prefix, token, and other important details/credentials.
+One of the first things you should do before setting up a bot, is create a JSON configuration file to include things such as your bots prefix, token, and other important details/credentials.

-For this tutorial we will be using the simple file layout below.
+For this tutorial we will be using the simple JSON file layout below.
 ```json
 {
     "token": "Your_BotToken_Here",